Contaminated land

 This information has been used to allocate a numerical score to each site so that the inspection of sites may be prioritised with those sites that potentially present the greatest risk being inspected first.
 This process of inspection is now underway and is expected to last for some years.

-The inspection phase has already resulted in seven sites being recognised as statutorily contaminated land.
+The inspection phase has already resulted in thirteen sites being recognised as statutorily contaminated land.
 All of these sites have since been satisfactorily remediated and are now fit for their current use.
 Details of these sites are on the council's Contaminated Land Public Register.

 Environmental Health contact information